jrderuiter/ilc-sb-screen/docs/getting-started.rst

 To avoid re-generating the entire dataset (e.g. the insertion analysis, the RNA-seq alignment and quantification), we provide a pre-computed version of the dataset.
-This dataset is the same version as that was used for our publication and should therefore give results identical or highly similar to our analyses.
+This dataset (accessible under DOI 10.6084/m9.figshare.4930082) contains the same processed data that was used for our publication and should therefore give results identical or highly similar to our analyses.
 The dataset can be downloaded as follows:

 .. code-block:: bash

+    # Removes any existing data.
     rm -rf data/processed

+    # Downloads the frozen dataset.
     make download_freeze

 Note that this command first clears the current data directory, before